phpMussel/.github/CONTRIBUTING.md

 From here onward in this document, the words "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" are to be interpreted in accordance with *[RFC 2119](https://www.ietf.org/rfc/rfc2119.txt)*.

-phpMussel adopts and adheres to *[PSR-1: Basic Coding Standard](https://www.php-fig.org/psr/psr-1/)*, *[PSR-2: Coding Style Guide](https://www.php-fig.org/psr/psr-2/)*, and *[PSR-4: Autoloader](https://www.php-fig.org/psr/psr-4/)* (as closely as possible, and to the best of our abilities).
+phpMussel adopts and adheres to *[PSR-12: Extended Coding Style](https://www.php-fig.org/psr/psr-12/)* (which extends *[PSR-1: Basic Coding Standard](https://www.php-fig.org/psr/psr-1/)* and *[PSR-2: Coding Style Guide](https://www.php-fig.org/psr/psr-2/)*), and *[PSR-4: Autoloader](https://www.php-fig.org/psr/psr-4/)* (as closely as possible, and to the best of our abilities).
 Whenever possible, any and all future contributions to the codebase SHOULD adopt and adhere to these standards, too.
 If you're unfamiliar with these, I would recommend reading them carefully.

 phpMussel adopts *[PHPDoc](https://docs.phpdoc.org/references/phpdoc/index.html)* to annotate and describe PHP code.
 If you're unfamiliar with this, I would recommend reading the linked documentation carefully.